 Speaking to the Nord-storm from a respectable perch, George W. Bush’s most senior ethics lawyer Richard Painter called the episode reprehensible and egregious, referring to Trump’s remarks as intimidation.
 “We haven’t elected a king or a führer or whatever.
 He’s a president.
 There’s a Constitution,” said Painter, now a law professor at the University of Minnesota, “And the problem is the members of Congress are not willing to, at least the Republicans are not yet willing, to face the fact that there needs to be a fundamental attitude adjustment on the part of the President if he wants to keep this job.”

-So then, at the close of week three, huge chunks of the federal government seems to be in the hands of folks with near-zero knowledge base or legal skills, yet convinced rules are for other people.
+So then, at the close of week three, huge chunks of the federal government seem to be in the hands of folks with near-zero knowledge base or legal skills, yet convinced rules are for other people.

 Tune for next week’s hot topic, How Dunning-Kruger Destroyed America in Just 30 days